How to Prepare Your PCB Design for Manufacturing

 Conclusion

-In conclusion, when designing PCBs for embedded systems, it is important to consider various guidelines for PCB layout and routing, depending on the type of voltage regulator being used.
+When designing PCBs for embedded systems, it is important to consider various guidelines for PCB layout and routing, depending on the type of voltage regulator being used.
 Different types of regulators, such as linear regulators and switching regulators, have specific requirements to ensure optimal performance and reliability.

 Additionally, incorporating thermal relief for large copper traces and pours can greatly improve the quality of soldering and help prevent the occurrence of cold solder joints.